Globalisation And Primary Education Development In Tanzania: Prospects And Challenges

-Tanzania covers 945,000 square kilometres, including approximately 60,000 square kilometres of inland water.
-The population is about 32 million people with an average annual growth rate of 2.8 percent per year.
+Tanzania covers 945,000 square kilometers, including approximately 60,000 square kilometers of inland water.
+The population is about 32 million people, with an average annual growth rate of 2.8 percent.
 Females comprise 51% of the total population.
-The majority of the population resides on the Mainland, while the rest of the population resides in Zanzibar.
-The life expectancy is 50 years and the mortality rate is 8.8%.
+Most of the population resides on the Mainland, while the rest live in Zanzibar.
+The life expectancy is 50 years, and the mortality rate is 8.8%.
 The economy depends upon Agriculture, Tourism, Manufacturing, Mining, and Fishing.

 As the strategy was implemented, large-scale increases in the numbers of primary schools and teachers were brought about through campaign-style programs with the help of donor financing.
-By the beginning of the 1980s, each village in Tanzania had a primary school and gross primary school enrollment reached nearly 100 percent, although the quality of education provided was not very high.
-From 1996 the education sector proceeded through the launch and operation of Primary Education Development Plan – PEDP in 2001 to date.
+By the beginning of the 1980s, each village in Tanzania had a primary school, and gross primary school enrollment reached nearly 100 percent, although the quality of education provided was not very high.
+From 1996, the education sector proceeded through the launch and operation of the Primary Education Development Plan – PEDP in 2001.

 To different scholars, the definition of globalization may be different.
 According to Cheng (2000), it may refer to the transfer, adaptation, and development of values, knowledge, technology, and behavioral norms across countries and societies in different parts of the world.
-The typical phenomena and characteristics associated with globalization include growth of global networking (e.g. internet, world wide e-communication, and transportation), global transfer and interflow in technological, economic, social, political, cultural, and learning areas, international alliances and competitions, international collaboration and exchange, global village, multi-cultural integration, and use of international standards and benchmarks.
+The typical phenomena and characteristics associated with globalization include the growth of global networking (e.g., internet, worldwide e-communication, and transportation), worldwide transfer and interflow in technological, economic, social, political, cultural, and learning areas, international alliances and competitions, international collaboration and exchange, global village, multi-cultural integration, and use of international standards and benchmarks.
 See also Makule (2008) and MoEC (2000).

 3. Globalization in Education

-In education discipline globalization can mean the same as the above meanings as is concern, but most specifically all the key words directed in education matters.
-Dimmock & Walker (2005) argue that in a globalizing and internalizing world, it is not only business and industry that are changing, education, too, is caught up in that new order.
-This situation provides each nation a new empirical challenge of how to respond to this new order.
-Since this responsibility is within a national and that there is inequality in terms of economic level and perhaps in cultural variations in the world, globalization seems to affect others positively and the vice versa (Bush 2005).
-In most of developing countries, these forces come as imposing forces from the outside and are implemented unquestionably because they do not have enough resource to ensure its implementation (Arnove 2003; Crossley & Watson, 2004).
+Globalization can mean the same meanings in education, but most specifically, all the keywords directed at education matter.
+Dimmock & Walker (2005) argue that in a globalizing and internalizing world, not only business and industry are changing; education, too, is caught up in that new order.
+This situation gives each nation a new empirical challenge of responding to this new order.
+Since this responsibility is within a country and there is inequality in terms of economic level and perhaps in cultural variations globally, globalization seems to affect others and vice versa (Bush 2005) positively.
+In most developing countries, these forces come as imposing forces from the outside and are implemented unquestionably because they do not have enough resources to ensure implementation (Arnove, 2003; Crossley & Watson, 2004).

-There is misinterpretation that globalization has no much impact on education because the traditional ways of delivering education is still persisting within a national state.
-But, it has been observed that while globalization continues to restructure the world economy, there are also powerful ideological packages that reshape education system in different ways (Carnoy, 1999; Carnoy & Rhoten, 2002).
-While others seem to increase access, equity and quality in education, others affect the nature of educational management.
-Bush (2005) and Lauglo (1997) observe that decentralization of education is one of the global trends in the world which enable to reform educational leadership and management at different levels.
+There is a misinterpretation that globalization does not have much impact on education because the traditional ways of delivering education persist within a national state.
+However, it has been observed that while globalization continues to restructure the world economy, powerful ideological packages also reshape the education system in different ways (Carnoy, 1999; Carnoy & Rhoten, 2002).
+While others seem to increase access, equity, and quality in education, others affect the nature of educational management.
+Bush (2005) and Lauglo (1997) observe that decentralization of education is one of the global trends in the world, enabling the reform of educational leadership and management at different levels.